 - The Roman Arena, where Van Gogh would paint bullfight spectators.

 - The Café Terrace at Night easel at the Place du Forum, inspired by his time with Paul Gauguin.

 - The Espace Van Gogh cultural center, where he was hospitalized after cutting off his ear.

 - The St. Paul Monastery and Hospital in St. Remy-de-Provence, where he created more than 100 paintings over the course of a year.

 Be sure to stop at these highlights to get the full story on the extraordinary, if often tragic, life of the world-famous artist.
-Of course, if the art of Van Gogh isn’t your area of interest, Aix-en-Provence offers a full experience walking through the life of Paul Cézanne in the city of Aix or visiting the installation at the Carrières des Lumières in Les Baux.
+Of course, if the art of Van Gogh isn’t your area of interest, other experiences to enjoy in Provence include walking through the life of Paul Cézanne in the city of Aix or visiting the installation at the Carrières des Lumières in Les Baux.

 When visiting Grasse, a provincial town in Provence, be prepared to set your olfactory senses alight.
 The town is known as the perfume capital of the world and houses around 65 perfume companies – some even built into the city walls.
 Naturally, it’s also home to the International Perfume Museum, which has gardens just outside of town and is another one of the experiences to enjoy in Provence.